A fungus. C. immitis or C. posadasii.

 Disseminated disease: High dose fluconazole OR itraconazole OR Amphotericin B. Type and duration of therapy depends on host and extent of disease.
 Posaconazole 800 mg a day may be effective in refractory disease (PubMed).

-If a patient has a stroke as a complication of meningitis, steroids will stop a second.
+If a patient has a stroke as a complication of meningitis, steroids will prevent a second.
 (PubMed).
-But steroids from primary pervention?
+But steroids from primary prevention?
 No idea as of 2018.

 Complement fixation serology > 1:32 means disseminated disease.
 Not that you can get a complement fixation test anymore.
 Despite 30 years of literature on the complement fixation tests, most of my referral labs have changed to the worthless ELISA.
 Sometime I hate progress.
-Do not get me started on electronic medical records.
-Caspofungin works in mice and in vitro.
+Do not get me started on electronic medical records. echinocandins works in mice and in vitro but only against the mycelial but not yeast forms.
 My one case I treated failed two months of therapy.
 See in my experience.

 Fluconazole used early in disease (within 2 weeks of symptom onset) will prevent an IgG response (PubMed).